-, 2020

-Putnam County, Tennessee (the "Issuer") in connection deral Obligation Refunding Bonds, Series 2020, dated we examined the law and such certified proceedings and tender this opinion.
+We have acted as bond counsel to Macon County, Tennessee (the "Issuer") in connection with the issuance of the Issuer's \$\\\\\ General Obligation School Bonds, Series 2020, dated the date hereof (the "Bonds").
+We have examined the law and such certified proceedings and other papers as we deemed necessary to render this opinion.

-ĺ